AmritaCSN/Major_Project_ExploringAdvancedEncryptionandSteganographyTechniquesforImageSecurity_Mohak_kataria/README.md

 The program will encrypt the _plaintext_, embed the encrypted message within the image using **Spread Spectrum**, and save the steganographic image.

-To extract the encrypted message from the steganographic image, run the **Spread Spectrum** extraction again and provide the steganographic image file.